 SGRIL is a full service U.S. brokerage firm providing personalized brokerage services to investors in the natural resource sector.
 SGRIL is a broker-dealer regulated by the Financial Industry National Regulatory Authority ("FINRA").
 Many of SGRIL's financial advisors worked in various natural resource industries before they began their financial services career, enabling them to provide specialized advice.
-SGRIL has approximately 5,034 client accounts.
-At December 31, 2019, SGRIL had approximately \$1.3 billion of assets under administration.
+As at December 31, 2020, SGRIL has approximately 4,172 client accounts and had approximately \$1.4 billion of assets under administration.